 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law, the Directors have prepared the Group and the Company financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs).
+Under that law, the Directors have prepared the Group and the Company financial statements in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.
 Under company law, the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group and Company for that period.
 In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether applicable IFRSs for Group and Company have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether, for the Group and Company, International Accounting Standards in conformity with the requirements of the Companies Act 2006 have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group will continue in business.